 The project also aims to explore technical systems and configurations that are both affordable and user friendly so that it can be accessible to a wide variety of user groups.
-In order to explore alternative technologies and suitable pedagogical approaches, a workshop will be hosted in December 2016 at the Disruptive Media Learning Lab of Coventry University with the aim of gathering academics and practitioners with experience in the use of telepresence in education or industry.
+In order to explore alternative technologies and suitable pedagogical approaches, a workshop was hosted in December 2016 at the Disruptive Media Learning Lab of Coventry University with the aim of gathering academics and practitioners with experience in the use of telepresence in education or industry.

 - Jan-Feb 2016: Coriolanus Online interactions